 7.T and T Pub – Another reason to return and re-jig my list, thanks to a reader who alerted me of this bar.

-If I have, I will try and visit them next time, I’m forever waiting on some tips from my travel friend Ola Mueller.
+If I have, I will try and visit them next time.
 I also featured in the local newspaper, Gazeta Kociewska thanks to my visit to this town, a poem to come as well, entitled “Starogard Girl” and no shortage of passion from this Northern Irish heart.
 I also toured Pelplin, Kokoszkowy and Rywald.

 “Dziękuję bardzo, Starogard Gdański”.